-In our generation, it was the “Candy Man,” sat alone inside cars waiting for a child to walk by and lure them inside; he held out a piece of candy.
-In our neighborhood we heard about Mrs. Hanson who would yell out when we walked by “I have lots of popcorn for you to eat.”
+In our generation, it was the “candyman,” who sat alone inside cars waiting for a child to walk by and lure them inside; he held out a piece of candy.
+In our neighborhood, we heard about Mrs. Hanson, who would yell out when we walked by, “I have lots of popcorn for you to eat.”

-Neither the man nor woman of the grocery store liked each another, they did all the staring – at least Mrs. Hanson, next door, had a smile and a song in her voice.
+Neither the man nor woman of the grocery store liked each other; they did all the staring – at least Mrs. Hanson, next door, had a smile and a song in her voice.

 I trusted Mrs. Hanson but never ate her popcorn.

-My feet followed that same path; first past our neighbor – who I simply loved, although they never had children unless the grandchildren showed up on Sunday, then came Mrs. Hanson’s house, and then the Grocery Man.
+My feet followed that same path; first past our neighbor – who I loved, although they never had children unless the grandchildren showed up on Sunday, then came Mrs. Hanson’s house, and then the groceryman.
 When someone needed something from the grocery store, sent three houses down Avenue A, on a city street; each house sat on fifty feet.
-When Mother was home, I knew she would wait on the corner but Mother was gone to stay inside the Hospital on the Hill and Grandmother, she prayed most of the day.
+When Mother was home, I knew she would wait on the corner, but Mother was gone to stay inside the Hospital on the Hill, and Grandmother, she prayed most of the day.

-Have you heard people say, children feel things when something just isn’t right – I new something was wrong inside this store.
+Have you heard people say children feel things when something isn’t right – I knew something was wrong inside this store.
 I bet Mrs. Hanson did too; they called her crazy.

-Mrs. Hanson, was not crazy, she just wanted company so she offered children a bit of popcorn – I told the Children of the neighborhood I wasn’t afraid of Mrs. Hanson, she was harmless, but it was the Grocery Man, I did not trust.
+Mrs. Hanson was not crazy.
+She just wanted company, so she offered children a bit of popcorn – I told the neighborhood’s children I wasn’t afraid of Mrs. Hanson.
+She was harmless, but it was the groceryman I did not trust.

 Grandmother was praising God, reading her bible, or talking with her friends – thinking I was watching The Little Rascals in our parlor.